Features of Top Down Bottom Up Window Shades

 Privacy with Top Down Shades

 The privacy of covered windows can make you feel comfortable and secure.
 But having your windows completely covered can also introduce feelings of confinement.
-What you need–is balance.
+What you need is balance.
 Top down bottom up shades protect your privacy, but also allow you to enjoy tree top views and sky scenery as natural light fills your home.
 The majority of the window can stay covered, but the top of the window is open, offering a liberating feeling of open air.
-No cave-like vibes closing in on you, with top down bottom up window shades, just the right amount of coverage to put you at ease.
+No cave-like vibes closing in on you.
+Discover your favorites with woven, cellular and roman shades available with top down bottom up lift systems.

 The Right Atmosphere for Every Occasion